Student Guide to Choosing a Study Abroad Program

 Grupo de Kansas at the Univ. of Costa Rica.
 Offers one-month orientation session worth three semester credits at beginning which include a culture, history, and writing class.
-Twelve to 15
+12-15

 Semester at Sea through the Univ. of Pittsburgh.
 Offers 12-15 credits each semester.
 Includes tuition, passage fare, room and board.

 (Adults may go on the excursions and audit courses or receive credit.)
 Rates vary depending on cabin size.
 Living arrangements are on the ship with an option to stay in port cities.

 Cursos Internacionales through the Univ. of Salamanca, Spain.
 Offers Spanish language and culture courses for undergraduate and graduate Spanish students.
 Usually transferable credit.
 Cost depends

 on length of time spent studying: from one week to one trimester.
 Housing arrangements are up to the participant.
 For more information contact: Cursos Internacionales,